johnnymetz/johnny-metz-blog/content/posts/identify-fix-django-database-issues.md

 ## Fix N+1 queries with vanilla Python

-Most sections above help you pinpoint N+1 queries in your code.
-But how do you fix them?
+Most sections above help you diagnose N+1 queries in your code.
+But how do you resolve them?

 One approach I frequently employ is to use vanilla Python on prefetched objects, instead of Django queryset methods, to prevent making new and unnecessary database queries.